teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_digital_services/uc8_share_digital_service.md

 ## Description

-This use case enables a project team to share a digital service externally from G4IT, allowing access without requiring a user account.
+This use case enables a project team to share a digital service version externally from G4IT, allowing access without requiring a user account.
-The shared digital service will be accessible to the user in read-only view.
+The shared digital service version will be accessible to the user in read-only view.

 **Navigation Path**

--   My Digital Services / Digital Service view / Share button
+-   My Digital Services / Digital Service version view / Share button

 **Access Conditions**